openUC2/UC2-STORM-and-Fluorescence/README.md

 ## Collaborating
-If you find this project useful, please like this repository, follow us on Twitter and cite the webpage! :-)
+If you find this project useful, please like this repository, follow us on Twitter and cite the webpage or the publication! :-)